 {# 输出: <strong>Hello world</strong> #}

-Through the flexible use of these string filters provided by the security CMS, you can easily control the display format of text, enhancing the professionalism and user experience of the website content.These tools are not only simple and easy to use, but also powerful, and they are a powerful assistant for you to carry out safe CMS template development and content operation.
+By flexibly using these string filters provided by Anqi CMS, you can easily control the display format of text, enhance the professionalism and user experience of website content.These tools are not only simple and easy to use, but also powerful, and are a great helper for you to develop security CMS templates and operate content.

-Do these string filters work for Chinese character strings?These filters (
+Do these string filters work for Chinese string?These filters (

-productCodeIf it is empty, it will display “N/A”;if it has a value (such as “abc”), it will display “ABC”.productCodeIf it has a value (such as “abc”), it will display “ABC”.
+productCodeIf empty, it will display "N/A"; ifproductCodethere is a value (such as "abc"), it will display "ABC".